If there’s one thing corporations like to do, it’s to control the media narrative about them.

 Tesla Is Not Alone

 When it comes to using mystery, hype or even misdirection to help control the media, Elon Musk and Tesla are not alone.
-One tech company, Apple Inc. (NASDAQ:AAPLC) has built an entire machine around keeping customers and the media focused on what’s next versus what’s happening now.
+One tech company, Apple Inc. (NASDAQ:AAPLB) has built an entire machine around keeping customers and the media focused on what’s next versus what’s happening now.

 One similarity Tesla shares with Apple is a track record.
 People pay attention to rumors and teases when it comes to Apple because the company has a history of breakthrough products.
 As a result, even incremental upgrades to existing products get plenty of attention.